skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 ## Key Terms and Concepts

 - Java is an Object Oriented Programming (OOP) language.
-- Programs in Java are organized around **classes**, with related classes being grouped together into **packages**.
+- Programs in Java are organized around **classes**.
+You can think of classes a bit like blueprints that specify how an object is to be created.
+- Related classes are grouped together into **packages**.
 - An **object** is created when we **instantiate** a class.
 We do this using the keyword "new", which calls the class **constructor**.
 	- For example, `new Cat("Ziggy")` would call the constructor for the `Cat` class.
 Doing this *instantiates* a new `Cat` object.
 	- **instantiate** - to make an instance of
 - Classes can **extend** other classes, which means that they inherit all the functionality from those other classes (but they can also overwrite some of the functionality).
 In this case we call the extended class the *superclass* and the extending class the *subclass*.
   - For example, the `Cat` class may extend a `Pet` class.
 It may have some same functionality, e.g. weight, number of legs, age fields and accessors, but it may also have its own methods, e.g. `purr`.
 - An **interface** is a set of **method signatures** (i.e., function prototypes).
 A class can **implement** an interface if it has implementations for all the methods indicated in the interface.
+  - A good example of that is Java's [List interface](https://docs.oracle.com/javase/8/docs/api/java/util/List.html).
+It contains specifications for a rich set of operations revolving around maintaining a list of elements.
+But it does not provide any implementation for these operations; the implementing subclasses do that.
 - The keyword `this` can be used in a method to refer to the object itself, and to provide access to the object's **data fields**.
+If there is no ambiguity, you can also refer to the data fields directly.
-- As an OOP language, much of Java programming boils down to calling object **methods**.
+- As an OOP language, much of Java programming boils down to calling object **methods**, or in pure OOP terms *"passing messages to objects"*.

 ## Access Modifiers